robertocamp/tooling/java/README.md

-Here’s a draft for your `java/README.md` file:

----

 # Setting Up a Java Development Environment on Mac

 This guide will walk you through the steps to set up a basic, functional Java environment on your Mac.
 Java is a versatile and widely-used programming language, and setting up your environment correctly is the first step toward productive development.